Every woman knows how hard it is to lose body fat on the butt, thighs and belly. Sometimes it feels like fat loss is simply impossible!

 But all is not lost!
 Here’s how:

-Key Steps To Successful Weight Loss for the Older Woman
+Key Steps To Successful Fat Loss for the Older Woman

 The more muscle you have, the more it will help the body to dissipate blood glucose and prevent laying down fat.
 Lift weights at least 3 times a week using moderate to heavy weights.
 For best results, the weight should be challenging to lift, but remain a weight that you can control throughout the exercise.